 Some Guidelines Regarding Time and Prayer.

 1) Prayer is as much about quality of time as quantity.
 What I call “checklist praying” is always a danger, particularly when you are time conscious.
 What I mean by “checklist praying” is getting in a mode where you become legalistic about getting in your 15 or 20 minutes and checking it off your list as done for the day.
 This is particularly easy to fall into if you use a particular prayer method for a long period of time.
-It becomes routine and you start going through the motions.
+The method becomes routine and you start going through the motions.

 2) Put prayer in a priority perspective.
 Imagine that you got a call and a famous celebrity that you adore could meet with you every morning for this next week.
-I doubt you response would be, “How much time is this going to take?” or “Will I have to get up a few minutes early?”
+I doubt your response would be, “How much time is this going to take?” or “Will I have to get up a few minutes early?”
 Remember that time with God isn’t something you “have” to do.
 It is a “privilege” we get to do if we will make time for it.